laurent-lao/setting-up-fprime/README.md

 #### Build Ref deployment

 F' doc says that you almost always wants to run the install command on deployments.
-See the install command section.
+See the [install command section](https://github.com/laurentlaurent/Setting-Up-FPrime#install-command-f-utility).

-* You might want to do install instead, but the steps are outlined here for completeness
+* You might want to do [install](https://github.com/laurentlaurent/Setting-Up-FPrime#install-command-f-utility) instead, but the steps are outlined here for completeness
+    - `cd <path/to/fprime/checkout>/Ref`
+    - `fprime-util build`

+#### Generating Components and Deployments

+Using the F' Utility tools, you can build a component or deployment using `cd fprime/<deployment>/<component>` and then `fprime-util build`.

+Example of Build SignalGen Component

-* `cd <path/to/fprime/checkout>/Ref`
+* `cd <path/to/fprime/checkout>/Ref/SignalGen`
 * `fprime-util build`

-#### Generating Components and Deployments

-Using the F' Utility tools, you can build a component or deployment using `cd fprime/Ref/<component>` and then `fprime-util build`.
-If you want to build a deployment, then use `cd <path/to/fprime/checkout>/deployment` then `fprime-util build` (just like in *Build Ref deployment*).
+If you want to build a deployment, then use `cd <path/to/fprime/checkout>/deployment` then `fprime-util build` (just like in [Build Ref deployment](https://github.com/laurentlaurent/Setting-Up-FPrime#build-ref-deployment)).

 ### Using CMake